Payments Management

 Post Dated Payment Report Criteria

-Payment source contains PD
+• Payment source contains PD, and

-and Payment Deposit # is less than or equal to 0 (zero)
+• Payment Deposit # is less than or equal to 0 (zero)

 This will give you a listing of all the post dated payments that have not yet been deposited/charged.

-When a post dated payment in entered into Theatre Manager it will have a deposit number of either 0 or -1 and assigned a payment source of PD ('P'ost 'D'ated).
-If it is 0, then it means the Post Dated payment(s) were 'created' today.
-If the deposit number equals -1, then it means the Post Dated payment was 'created' prior to today.
+When a post dated payment in entered into Theatre Manager, it has a deposit number of either 0 or -1 and is assigned a payment source of PD (Post Dated).

 The deposit numbers will stay at either 0 or -1 until the Post Dated payment becomes due and you actually charge/deposit the funds into your bank account.
 At that time the deposit number on the payment will be updated to reflect the deposit number for the current date.